qqself/qqself/www/content/mastering-system/_index.md

 To learn the lesson, there is one thing we need to do: to reflect on it.
 What exactly had happened and what mistakes did we make?
 What exactly is the weakest point that surfaced and caused the failure?
 Write it all down, think about your failure and by doing it you'll grow.

+We make mistakes and recover in every skill all the time.
+In writing, it's more explicit than ever: the very first sentence we write is always ugly, and sometimes it's physically painful to observe how poorly we've expressed a thought on paper.
+It's surprising that we have ever written anything before; it's obvious that even a 2-year-old can express their thoughts in a clearer way.
+We delete the sentence and rewrite it, only to end up with a slightly better version of it.
+It's still embarrassing, but we keep going - deleting and rewriting, editing and making it clearer - until it becomes okay.
+By all literature standards, it's still bad, but something good starting to appear.
+The first version, which was nothing but a failure, transforms into something valuable and worthy.

 {% qqself() %}

 <div style="overflow: auto; display: flow-root">